jeremyBass/generator-wsu-fais-vs15/README.md

 The Unit test project uses [xUnit: a free, open source, community-focused unit testing tool for the .NET Framework](https://xunit.github.io/)

-The F# Templates are based on [Core F# Templates](https://github.com/odytrice/core-fsharp-templates) projects.
-They were translated into F# from the original [ASP.NET Templates](https://github.com/aspnet/Templates)

 The templates that use client-side libraries are calling the `bower install` script to install Bower managed dependencies.
 You can skip the installation process by passing the `--skip-install` option to the generator, e.g. `yo aspnet --skip-install`.
 This should allow for a better experience when `Development` has been enabled.

 ## Command line automation